thestackcollective/curriculum-site/job_seekers/index.md

 You can grab time with an alum to prepare for FE/BE technical and behavioral interviews and live coding challenges.
 You can grab a slot via OnceHub [here](https://go.oncehub.com/turingmockinterviews).

 ### Receive an offer?
-The Turing Staff happy to help you navigate the offer and negotiations process - reach out to whoever you feel comfortable to.
+The TheStackCollective Staff happy to help you navigate the offer and negotiations process - reach out to whoever you feel comfortable to.
 You can also check out [these resources on negotiations](./resources/negotiations).

 ## Signed an offer?
 Please submit the two surveys below - we want to celebrate your accomplishment, and continue improving our processes!